Monday, 21 October 2024

 The painters have been here for four days, and there's more to come.
 They're in the lounge, in the hall, on the stairs, removing the old paper and plastering.
 Yesterday, a miracle happened: Peter and I agreed on new wallpaper, easily.
 It was not our first attempt.
 The paper may take a month or so to arrive, a breather from the tradies.

 Since returning to my study, I have yet to clear my desk.
 Piles of papers.
 I don't know what they are.
 Somewhere among them is a request from the pension fund to attend to some admin.
 I am several months behind with this.
 I need to throw at least 50% away, clear space so that the children will not have to do it.
-I have a box of books for a 2nd hand bookshop.
-It is too heavy for me to carry.
+I have a box of books for a 2nd hand bookshop, too heavy for me.

 Two days ago I attended Renee's memorial.
 After mentioning Nicola Easthope because she couldn't make it, I read out the text Renee sent me when I was struggling with the book, telling me off for not working hard enough.
 It went down a treat, gales of laughter.
 Adrienne Jensen told me about the Landfall Press she and others have started.
 They are doing very well!